woleet/woleet-backendkit/README.md

 * a web domain (eg. https://mycompany.com)
 * a SSL/TLS certificate (and the associated key) associated to your web domain

+NodeJS need to be installed on your system.
-To run the sever using Docker/NodeJS, you must install Docker and node on your system.
+To run the NodeJS server using Docker, you also need to install Docker on your system.

 ### Installation